When a concrete slab sinks, it often cracks as well. This sidewalk not only looks bad; it's also unsafe for pedestrians and bicyclists.

 We can fix your sinking outdoor concrete problems and get it looking like new again!
 Call us for a free sinking concrete repair quote today!

-We serve Fayetteville, Wilmington, Jacksonville, Lumberton, and many nearby areas in North Carolina.
+We serve Fayetteville, Wilmington, Greenville, and many nearby areas in North Carolina.

 Concrete is heavy!
 When the soils underneath a concrete slab are unable to support its weight, the slab will sink.
 If part of the concrete slab is supported by soils and other sections are not, the unsupported pieces may crack away from the other section.